-Thirty-three credit hours of electives at any level in any subject to ensure completion of 120 credit hours.
+Elective credit hours as necessary to ensure completion of a minimum of 120 credit hours.

-Major in Marketing
+• Major in Marketing

 Marketing refers to the set of activities needed to find, build, and serve markets for products and services.
 Students of marketing will acquire analytical tools from economics, mathematics, statistics and the social and behavioural sciences.
 A major in Marketing is useful for such positions as account representatives, brand managers, advertising executives and market researchers.
 Marketing majors may find employment in the private sector, in non-profit organizations, and in government.
 Marketing concepts and principles are of particular importance to small businesses and new business ventures.